 St andrews (Old COurse) -

-I have played the Old Course several times now and it has firmly cemented its position as the favourite course of those I have played.
-It is not technically the best but the all round experience cannot be matched.
+I have played the Old Course several times now and it is a magical experience.
+It is not technically the best golf course in the world but the all round experience cannot be matched.

 The starter's hut itself is far more 'authentic' as an experience.
 This is where you need to show your handicap certificate to get on.
-Actually, they have only once checked mine and one of the group didn't have theirs with them but they got waved on anyway.
-That's not to say the course isn't well marshalled - it is.
+Actually, they have only once checked mine and one of the group that day didn't have theirs with them but they got waved on anyway.
+That's not to say the course isn't well marshalled.
 Out on the course rangers will be keeping a watchful eye on you and asking you to keep up with the group in front if lagging behind.
 They have always been a friendly bunch to us but then again have never had to ask us to move on!

 The course is open and very fair.
-As has been well documented many times, if you have a tendency to the left than the right of the course you will be well served and stay out of most of the trouble.
+As has been well documented many times, if you have a tendency to the left you will be well served and stay out of most of the trouble.
 The greens are simply huge - I had an 80 yard putt on one of them.
 The first time I played here one of my playing partners, who plays off 3, had a 74 with 40 putts (OK, including 2 from just off the green) because he just couldn't miss the massive greens.

 This playability helps make it such a fun round for everyone and pace of play has always been pretty good.
-There's not much point me trying to describe the holes here as you will know them already.
+There's not much point me trying to give you a hole by hole account though as the odds are you will know them already.

 When I was a kid I used to go to the Open when it was on the Old Course, and every October the Alfred Dunhill Cup, so had followed many of my heroes around the links.
 To find myself announced on the first tee, hit a tee shot at 17 and walk over the Swilken Bridge on 18 are all pretty amazing experiences which anyone can get.
 I urge you to get a tee time!